 Kasten K10 is typically installed on one of the Kubernetes clusters being protected.
 If that cluster or node were to experience a failure, your Kubernetes backup infrastructure would be down.
 CloudCasa runs on a highly available and well-maintained public cloud infrastructure that guarantees a 99.95% SLA for its Kubernetes managed service.
 Many restores these days are a result of cyber-attacks or configuration errors.
 CloudCasa presents a virtual air gap domain from those events, given the risk of a service provider and a customer environment being attacked or misconfigured at the same time are minimal.

 3. Proactive Protection vs. a Static Defense

 Both Kasten and CloudCasa support backup and recovery of Kubernetes workloads to S3 storage, with immutability or tamper-proof capability that acts as a last line of defense.
-However, with CloudCasa, users also have the ability to do proactive vulnerability assessments on their Kubernetes environment and receive alerts to proactively address problems before they can potentially be exploited.
+CoudCasa, users also have the ability to use Trivy to do proactive vulnerability assessments on their Kubernetes environment.

 4. Utility Pricing vs. Proprietary Solution Pricing